zephyros-dev/media-server/README.md

 1. Enable Intel AMT
 2. Enable the integrated GPU in the BIOS in case of using a discrete GPU (NVIDA, AMD)
 3. Set the integrated GPU as the default GPU in the BIOS
-4. Use [Intel software](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm?turl=WordDocuments%2Ftoolsusingkvm.htm) for setting up KVM (remote mouse and keyboard) to the PC
+4. Use [Intel software](https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm?turl=WordDocuments%2Ftoolsusingkvm.htm) for setting up KVM (remote mouse and keyboard) to the PC.
+For cross-platform open source solution, checkout [Meshcentral in a container](https://github.com/Typhonragewind/meshcentral-docker)

 ### Boot from Nvme